adeanlika/DE-Assesment/README.md

 # DE-Assesment

-DE-Assesment represent the submission for DE Technical Test, which each folder will represent the answer for every question that to be asked.
+DE-Assesment represent the submission for DE Technical Test, which each folder will represent the answer for every question that being asked.
 Please find the details below :

 **No1 Folder**